Xilinx/xfopencv/README.md

 To contribute to this project, follow the guidelines in the [Repository Contribution README][]

 ## 9. ACKNOWLEDGEMENTS
-This example is written by developers at
+This library is written by developers at
 - [Xilinx](http://www.xilinx.com)

 ## 6. REVISION HISTORY